 Mr. Cushing was born in Philadelphia, Pennsylvania.
 He attended Boston College and Upsala College, where he received a Bachelor of Arts in 1968.
 He received a Juris Doctorate, cum laude, from Seton Hall University Law School in 1972 and was admitted to practice that year in New Jersey.
 He was a member of the Seton Hall Law Review from 1970-1972.
 He served as a Law Secretary to Justice Mark Sullivan, Supreme Court of New Jersey.
 He served as an Adjunct Professor of Law at Seton Hall University from 1976-1979.
 He joined Gebhardt & Kiefer in 1978 and became a partner in 1979.

 COMMUNITY AND PROFESSIONAL AFFILIATIONS

 Mr. Cushing is a member of the Hunterdon County and New Jersey State Bar Associations, the New Jersey Trial Lawyers and the New Jersey Defense Association.
-He is also the Treasurer of the NJ Institute of Local Government Attorneys.
+He is also the Second Vice President of the NJ Institute of Local Government Attorneys.
 He is a past president of the Hunterdon County Bar Association and was the recipient of the Hunterdon County Professional Lawyer of the Year award for 2001 from the New Jersey State Bar Association Commission on Professionalism.

 *The Super Lawyers list is issued by Thomson Reuters.
 The selection methodology is described at www.superlawyers.com/about/selection_process_detail.html.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.